Joseph Banks Native Plants Reserve: Management

 The reserve is managed by Sutherland Shire Council with staff onsite Monday to Friday, with volunteer assistance from the Australian Plants Society, Sutherland Group.
-Two volunteer working bees are held monthly: first Thursday of the month, 9 am to 12 noon with Sutherland Council Bushcare, and the first Sunday of the month, 9.30 am to 12 noon with the Australian Plants Society.
-Volunteers are welcome for weeding, pruning and planting.
+Volunteers undertake maintenance tasks such as weeding, pruning and planting.

 Access and facilities

 The reserve is open 7 days a week, 9 am to 5 pm.
 Closed Good Friday and Christmas Day.
 Free entry.
 The reserve has paved paths, toilets, picnic tables and woodfired BBQs.
 Some paths are accessible and suitable for people with mobility impairments.